 This trend is even more at play for numerous policy agendas.
-The conditionality of rules and strategies does not only depend on political and economic influences, but also 18Substantial changes to the once adopted 2003 Planning and Construction Act had happened in 2006, 2009, 2011, 2014.
-Speaking of general plans, 2003 GP Belgrade was updated in 2005, 2007, 2009, 2014 and 2016.
-The most important changes were in 2009, when official does not comprise any prescriptions on
+The conditionality of rules and strategies does not only depend on political and economic influences, but also 18Substantial changes to the once adopted 2003 Planning and Construction Act happened in 2006, 2009, 2011, 2014.
+As for general plans, the 2003 GP Belgrade was updated in 2005, 2007, 2009, 2014 and 2016.
+The most important changes were in 2009, when it officially does not comprise any prescriptions on

-implementation, and in 2016, when it was redefined as General Urban Plan of Belgrade.
+implementation, and in 2016, when it was redefined as the General Urban Plan of Belgrade.

 on inadequate policies and instruments for its conduct and management.
 An example is the loss of conducting agency through the networks of implementation even though all actors of conduct were defined.
-In the detailed Implementation programme for the Spatial Plan of Serbia 2010-2020, it was prescribed who (The Ministry of Finance), what (urban rehabilitation, environmental protect and tourist strategy) and how (budget) conducts small rehabilitation program of Belgrade waterfront areas.
-After one year, in the report the issue is marked as ”data not available”, and by the end of the first phase of the implementation plan (2015), at the Sava waterfront happened significant demolitions and the first megastructure arose which does not have anything to do with the strategic priority number 51 from the mentioned implementation programme.
+The detailed Implementation programme for the Spatial Plan of Serbia 2010-2020, prescribed who (The Ministry of Finance), what (urban rehabilitation, environmental protect and tourist strategy) and how (budget) a small rehabilitation program of Belgrade waterfront areas was to be conducted.
+A year later, in the report the issue is marked as ”data not available”, and by the end of the first phase of the implementation plan (2015), significant demolitions occurred on the Sava waterfront, and the first megastructure arose although it was not mentioned in the strategic priority number 51 of the implementation programme just described.

-These and similar practices were made possible usually by the politically biased roles of individuals in the institutional framework.
-The interest-based pluralist political life also sneaked in urban planning domain.
-Political background of actors in urban regulatory framework has made planning networks at some points coincide with either administrative or financial networks.
-However, in both cases urban planning institutions are deprived of its professional, strategic and public-interest role and planners consequently end up deprived of binding authority and professional dignity in doing their public functions.
+These and similar practices were made possible usually by the politically biased roles of individuals within the institutional framework.
+The interest-based pluralist political life also sneaked into the urban planning domain.
+The political background of actors in the urban regulatory framework has made planning networks at some points coincide with either administrative or financial networks.
+However, in both cases urban planning institutions are deprived of their professional, strategic and public-interest role, and planners consequently end up deprived of binding authority and professional dignity in carrying out their public functions.

-Another position of the conflict of interest may be that of the institutions when they have overlapping roles in the public domain (and overlapping assemblage networks consequently), so that all their institutional activity become flawed.
+Another position of the conflict of interest may be that of the institutions when they have overlapping roles in the public domain (and consequently overlapping assemblage networks), so that all their institutional activity becomes flawed.
 This was the case of the Ministry of Construction, Transportation and Infrastructure after the discontinuation of the Republic Spatial Planning Agency.
 The Ministry became the responsible body for both regulatory and executive tasks in the public domain of urban planning.

-On the other hand, the Cadastre has been holding the position as the supreme body for defining criteria, means and methodologies for land and building assessments and the executive body for performing assessment tasks for a long time.
+On the other hand, the Cadastre has held the position as the supreme body for defining criteria, means and methodologies for land and building assessments and the executive body for performing assessment tasks for a long time.
 The position of the conflict of interest on various levels is also a point of departure for introducing individual interests into the institutional framework.
-Still centralized structure of urban decision-making (with the Ministry of construction as the supreme decision-making body in planning, implementation, control and verification networks) and concentration and cooperation of political and financial powers under new demand driven economic model instate vertical clientelism and powerful economic actors as the know-how of doing business in the post-socialist cities in transitional countries.
+The still centralized structure of urban decision-making (with the Ministry of construction as the supreme decision-making body in planning, implementation, control and verification networks) and the concentration and cooperation of political and financial powers under the new demand driven economic model instate vertical clientelism and powerful economic actors as the know-how of doing business in the post-socialist cities in transitional countries.

 Powerful Private Investors

-The transition from planned to market based economy created certain void in political and social practices and in aspects and solutions of the legal and economical frameworks.
-Rudi- mentary market-based regulatory instruments enable powerful financial actors to involve individually in building process.
-Not only that building codes and regulations become defined by investor interests, but they also profit from unregulated urban economy incentives and measures and gain valuable urban land in public to private ownership transition processes.
+The transition from a planned to a market-based economy created a certain void in political and social practices and in the aspects and solutions of the legal and economical frameworks.
+Rudimentary market-based regulatory instruments enable powerful financial actors to be individually involved in the building process.
+Not only do building codes and regulations become defined by investor interests, but they also profit from unregulated urban economy incentives and measures and gain valuable urban land in public to private ownership transition processes.